-Yes, as these students still remain at their home school, but participate in instruction remotely, the can still participate in all school extracurricular activities and events.
+Yes, as these students still remain at their home school, but participate in instruction remotely, they can still participate in all school extracurricular activities and events.

 Will students in the virtual learning academy have access to guidance counselors and other resources similar to the in-person students?

-Yes, Virtual Learning Academy students will have the same access as their peers to guidance counselors, academic support and resources from their home school site.
+Yes, Virtual Learning Academy students will have the same access as their peers to guidance counselors, academic support, and resources as other school sites.

 Are students expected to enroll in the program permanently?